St Mary's is an Open Church - Open to God, Open to You

 Prayer requests may be e-mailed.
 Members of our congregation pray for the life of our community each day

-Ed Garvey, Ian Rankin, David Muskett, Pat Saunders, Charlotte Howarth, Michael Fleming, Adam Price, Harry Stevens, Julia Ward, Alan Creasey, Ivy Sherman, Olive Pitman, John and Beryl Steele, Alec Edge, Pam Cordery, Tyler Lynch, David Reader, Howard Hopkins, Richard Walduck, Daniel and William Bond, Stella Winter and William & Victoria Tallon.
+Ed Garvey, Ian Rankin, David Muskett, Charlotte Howarth, Michael Fleming, Adam Price, Harry Stevens, Julia Ward, Alan Creasey, Ivy Sherman, Olive Pitman, John and Beryl Steele, Alec Edge, Pam Cordery, Tyler Lynch, Howard Hopkins, Richard Walduck, Daniel and William Bond, Stella Winter and William & Victoria Tallon.

-Jean Menniss, John Cousins, Sylvia Clifford, Ken Rankin, Marlene Cousins, Darren, John Foster, and Vittoria Rickard, Bryan, Nicole Veness and Jean Barlow
+Jean Menniss, John Cousins, Ken Rankin, Darren, John Foster, and Vittoria Rickard, Bryan, Nicole Veness and Jean Barlow

 The Church of England website has prayers and resources to help those who struggling to find words at this difficult and stressful time, and to enable Christians to worship with one another if they are not able to attend a service.

 Words to use with the names of those who die from Coronavirus without their loved ones: